robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 1. Monitor usage during testing and make adjustments as needed.
 1. Utilize batch processing (process limited collections of messages)
 1. Limit timed executions so that it fits within the execution quota.
+This means that we should avoid executing the script more than once every 5 minutes.

 ## Prerequisites